FIWARE/test.Functional/API.test/security.PDP/8.0.1/README.md

 ### 1. Authorization PDP - AuthZForce ###

-Install the AuthZForce 8.0.1 on `Ubuntu 16.04` (flavor medium) following these steps:
+If you have the right instance in the FIWARE Lab then you can jump to step 6, otherwise just follow all steps to install the AuthZForce 8.0.1 on `Ubuntu 16.04` (flavor medium) following these steps:

+**1. Deploy Ubuntu 16.04**

+Deploy an Ubuntu 16.04 VM in the FIWARE Lab (in this test it was used a flavor medium) and update the packages.

 > `sudo apt-get update`

-1. Install JDK 8
+**2. Install JDK 8**

 > `sudo apt-get install openjdk-8-jre`

 > `java -version`

-for example `openjdk version "1.8.0_151"`.
+for example, in this test results `openjdk version "1.8.0_151"`.

-2. Install Tomcat 8
+**3. Install Tomcat 8**

 > `sudo apt-get install tomcat8`

-3. Download the right version from repository http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-dist/.

-Use MAJOR.MINOR.PATH (Semantic Versioning) = M.m.P in wget command: `http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-dist/M.m.P/authzforce-ce-server-dist-M.m.P.deb`
+**4. Download the right version from repository**.
+At this [link](http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-dist/) you can find your right distribution.
+In general the naming is MAJOR.MINOR.PATH (Semantic Versioning) = M.m.P: `http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-dist/M.m.P/authzforce-ce-server-dist-M.m.P.deb`

-and in this case (in `/home/ubuntu` folder):
+and in this case, download it (in `/home/ubuntu` folder) using `wget` command:

 > `wget http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-dist/8.0.1/authzforce-ce-server-dist-8.0.1.deb`

-4. Install authzfoce server:
+If you cannot download it, you can find the `authzforce-ce-server-dist-8.0.1.deb` distribution in this folder.

+**5. Install AuthZForce server**

 > `sudo apt-get install gdebi curl`